"If

 When the mayor finished his first talk, it was pouring rain.
 He dashed

-to the brown wagon, jumped inside, realized hed left the keys in the ignition, and
+to the brown wagon, jumped inside - chagrined to see hed left the keys in the

 He and the DJ left the mall together.
 The mayor climbed back into the